Reader question: Can I be fired for refusing to get vaccinated in Austria?

-Austria’s vaccination program is kicking into gear, although there are concerns about the impacts of the small percentage of the population who refuse to get vaccinated.
+Austria’s vaccination program recently crossed 60 percent of people vaccinated with at least one shot, although concerns remain about the impacts of the small percentage of the population who refuse to get vaccinated.

 Under Austrian law, vaccination is not mandatory.
 The Austrian government has repeatedly reiterated that the coronavirus vaccine would not be made compulsory at any point.